Finnegan Begin Again

 Finnegan Begin Again is a 1985 American made-for-HBO romantic comedy film directed by Joan Micklin Silver, shot by Robby Müller, and starring Mary Tyler Moore and Robert Preston.
-The movie was filmed in the Fan District of Richmond, Virginia, and premiered on HBO on February 24, 1985, before being released on video.
+The movie was filmed in Richmond, Virginia, and premiered on HBO on February 24, 1985, before being released on video.
 The supporting cast features Sam Waterston and Sylvia Sidney.

 Plot

 Michael Finnegan, a past-his-prime journalist, has been relegated to ghost-writing "Dear Felicity", a column for the lovelorn.
 He and his wife live in a decaying neighborhood.
 She is long despondent over the loss of their young son, and lives in a fantasy world.
 Despite these reversals, Finnegan retains his optimism; he knows that lives can start over, and over.
 He gets his own chance to begin again when one day on the bus, he meets Liz DeHaan, an art teacher who is having an affair with a married man.